 International Organisations working on biological control Integrated Pest Management

 - The International Organisation for Biological and Integrated Control (IOBC)

-National studies showing that farmers can safe money from applying IP:
+National studies show that farmers can save money from applying IP:

 - INRA, use of pesticides - November 2009 (pdf, in France)

 Jacquet, F., Butault, J. P., & Guichard, L. (2011).
 An economic analysis of the possibility of reducing pesticides in French field crops.
 Ecological economics, 70(9), 1638-1648.